canonical/snapcraft/docs/snapcraft-syntax.md

 The `snapcraft.yaml` in any project is validated to be compliant to these keywords, if there is any missing expected component or invalid value, `snapcraft` will exit with an error.

+Review the [metadata section](metadata.md) for some more explicit examples on how to define commands, daemons or `config` declarations.